OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:18

 But the Lord said to my father David,
-‘Because it was in your heart to build a house for My name, you have done well to have this desire.
+‘I saw it was in your heart to build a house for My name, and you have done well to have this desire.

 ## 1 Kings 8:19

-However, you shall not build the house,
+But, you shall not build the house,
-but your son who will be born to you,
+for a son who will be born to you,
-he will build the house for My name.’
+and he will build the house for My name.’

 ## 1 Kings 8:20